duck-organization/quest-bot/README.md

 2. Create a PostgreSQL database for this bot.
 3. Create a `.env` file based on `.env.example` and fill in the required values.
 4. Install dependencies with `pnpm install`
-5. Generate prisma using `pnpm prisma generate`
-6. Update your local databse using `pnpm prisma db push`
-7. Run the development server with `pnpm dev`
+5. Run the development server with `pnpm dev`
-8. The bot will register commands automatically on startup.
+6. The bot will register commands automatically on startup.

 ## AI declaration